huggla/secure_and_minimal/README.md

 ### createLinuxUser \[username\] \[uid\] \[gid\]
 The startup process uses this function to create the VAR_LUNUX_USER, but it can also be used to create additional users.
 If no uid is given, then the first unused, counting upwards from 102, is used.
 If no gid is given, then gid=uid.
 VAR_HOME_DIR decides the home directory.
 If VAR_HOME_DIR has not been set, then VAR_CONFIG_DIR is set to be the home directory.
 In neither VAR_HOME_DIR or VAR_CONFIG_DIR has been set, then the home directory will be set to /dev/null.

+### removeSingleQuotes string
+Returns the string with all single quotes (') removed.

+### makePwFileForUser username
+Creates a secure file, containing a password, for given user, and returns the full path.
+VAR_password_file_\<userName\> will be used as password file if set, otherwise it picks an unique, random filename.

 ## VAR-parameters
 A VAR-parameter is an ENV-variable who's name starts with "VAR_".
 ENV-variables without the VAR-prefix are discarded during container startup, and is not passed to the final command.
 Some VAR-parameters are standardized and exists in all or many SaM-images.
 VAR-parameters can be set in the Final-block and are inherited from given BASEIMAGE, but they can also be set/changed at runtime with docker run -e.
 VAR-parameters ending with \_DIR(S), \_DIRECTORY, \_DIRECTORIES, \_FILE(S) (all case-insensitive) are interpreted as containing paths, which are automatically created.
 Path-VARs with names containing conf, sock, storage, data, logfile, logdir, \_pid_, \_log_, \_logs_, temp, tmp, home, cache, \_work_ are made writable by group 0, the primary group for VAR_LINUX_USER.
 Path-VARs with names containing pass, pw, sec, salt, key are made non-readable by all except owner.
 Below is a short list of common VAR-paramaters.